dailytelos/nft.scribe/README.md

+# Work in Process code!
+- Certainly there are bugs in this code, not ready for production yet.

 # NFT Virtual Accounts on Telos Native (tNFT)

 **nft.scribe** is the Telos native oracle contract, relaying data from other blockchains such as Ethereum,